BrunoMoureau/PocketSphinxXam/README compilation.txt

-I built this for Xamarin.Android on Windows 10 and I am not used to Mac or other operating systems.
+I built this for Xamarin.Android on Windows 10 and I am not used to other operating systems...

 The first thing you need to do is to download several files and tools to perform the compilation.
 Here are the download links :